Set Up Trading Charts in MetaTrader 4

 From this moment on, every time a new chart is opened on any currency pair, or on the same currency pair but on a different time frame, this template can be used by loading it.

 Saving a Profile

-After having a template saved, technical analysis can start and, depending on the type of technical analysis used, different things can be done on a chart.
-Elliott Waves users use the theory to effectively count the waves so a trading chart will look like having a lot of numbers and letters on it.
-These traders are looking to interpret if the market is making an impulsive move or a corrective one as according to Elliott price action consists of five waves corrected with another three.
+After having saved a template, technical analysis can start and, depending on the type of technical analysis used, different things can be done on a chart.
+Elliott Waves users use the theory to effectively count the waves, so a trading chart will look like it has a lot of numbers and letters on it.
+These traders are looking to interpret whether the market is making an impulsive move or a corrective one, as according to Elliott, price action consists of five waves corrected with another three.
 Numbers are used to count impulsive waves, or the five waves, while letters are used to count corrective waves.
-Other traders are using trend indicators (these indicators are applied on the actual candles that can be seen on the chart) or oscillators (an oscillator is always applied on the bottom of the chart and not on the actual candles) to find out places to enter or exit a market.
-Market geometry can be used as well and this implies a lot of lines and channels that start from older prices and are projected on the right side of the chart to find out support and resistance levels that are important and can be used when trading.
+Other traders use trend indicators (these indicators are applied on the actual candles that can be seen on the chart), or oscillators (an oscillator is always applied on the bottom of the chart and not on the actual candles) to find out places to enter or exit a market.
+Market geometry can be used as well, and this implies a lot of lines and channels that start from older prices and are projected on the right side of the chart to find out support and resistance levels, which are important and can be used when trading.

 Other educational materials